skopp/msgboy/README.markdown

 # Msgboy

-The msgboy is a *browser application* that pushes content from the web to the users.
+The msgboy is a *browser application* that pushes content from the web to its users.
 It observes the user's browsing habits (but respects their privacy!), and subscribes to the sites they seem to care about, using [Superfeedr](http://superfeedr.com).
 When these sites update, the content is sent to the user and a notification is shown to the user.

 The msgboy may not always show relevant messages, which is why *the user is asked to vote up or down on messages that he gets*.
 The msgboy learns from that and tries to only show relevant messages to the user.